-Researchers Search For Reasons Why Women's Alzheimer's Risk Is Higher Than Men's
+Researchers Explore Why Women's Alzheimer's Risk Is Higher Than Men's

 Now that idea is less popular, she says.

-"As we started to look at the science and what the science was showing," she says, "it did start to suggest that there were differences in the brains of women and men that may contribute to why more women are living this disease than men."
+"As we started to look at the science and what the science was showing," she says, "it did start to suggest that there were differences in the brains of women and men that may contribute to why more women are living with this disease than men."

 And these days, lots of Alzheimer's researchers are studying sex differences, she says.